3lswear/minirt_/README.md

 # MinirRT
-A compact raytracer for X Window System written in C
+A simpe and compact raytracer for X Window System written in C

 ![Screenshot](https://i.imgur.com/pVBaF7V.png)
 Requires MiniLibX for Linux to work.